Table of Contents

 You might be running on low fuel: If you didn’t eat enough the evening before, you might find yourself battling serious hunger mid-workout.
 If you wake up hungry most days, try eating a larger dinner or a small, protein-dense snack before bed.
 You can also eat a small, carb-heavy snack before your morning workout, such as a banana, to help avoid hunger and hunger-related fatigue.

-You may interrupt deep sleep: Depending on your sleep cycle, an early-morning alarm might puncture deep sleep.
-This can result in sleep inertia (feeling groggy for a while after you wake up), as well as chronic fatigue if it happens often.
+You may interrupt deep sleep: Depending on your, an might puncture deep sleep.
+This can result in sleep inertia (feeling for a while after you wake up), as well as chronic fatigue if it happens often.

 Physical performance isn’t at its peak: Most people don’t roll out of bed feeling nimble and fired up.
 You might experience stiffness in your joints and temporary inflexibility.
 You should loosen up as you warm up, but studies actually show that certain strength markers, including peak power, are higher in the evening.

-It takes longer to warm up: Speaking of warm-ups, there’s a key reason you might not feel as strong or powerful during morning workouts: Your core body temperature is lower.
+It takes longer to warm up: Speaking of Your core body temperature is lower.
 This makes warming up crucial for morning workouts — jumping into a workout, rather than slowly easing in, can result in injury.
 This is true all of the time, but especially when your body is cooler.
-Your heart rate is also slower in the morning (that’s the best time to find your true resting heart rate), which also contributes to needing a longer warm-up.
+Your heart rate is also slower in the morning (that’s the best time to ), which also contributes to needing a longer warm-up., there’s a key reason you might not feel as strong or powerful during morning workouts:

 Benefits of afternoon and evening workouts